All Episodes

 People feel sorry for him, but don't.

-You gotta go after his policy, Rush.
+You got to go after his policy, Rush.

 We can't go after him personally.

-If depending on who the nominee is, it's up for grabs as to how hard Obama will be hit.
+If, depending on who the nominee is, it's up for grabs as to how hard Obama will be hit.

 I give you McCain for crying out.